 We are a group of parishioners who visit those in need and sitting side by side with them remains the core work of the Society.
 Regular visiting and personal care, with relationships based on trust and friendship are what gives the SVP its unique character.

-We meet every other Sunday at 10.45am in the upstairs meeting room in the Parish Centre – see News for the next date or if you would like more information please contact Josien Sarratt on 020 8866 4395.
+We meet every other Sunday at 10.45am in the Library room in the Parish Centre – see News for the next date or if you would like more information please contact Josien Sarratt on 020 8866 4395.